BrandenSoropia/figure-1-challenge/README.md

 2. Build/serve app by running `expo start`.
 An Expo dashboard will open in your browser.
 3. In the dashboard's left panel, you can choose to run the app on the browser or, if setup, Expo's mobile simulators.
 If you installed the Expo client app to your phone, you can scan the QR code and run it directly to your device.

+You can use React Dev tools (run on your computer, not browser!) to inspect elements.
+You will need to do the following:

+1. Install devtools globally by running `npm install -g react-devtools@^3` in terminal.
+It needs version 3 since [Expo37 is running React Native 0.61](https://docs.expo.io/versions/latest/), and [devtools 4 needs 0.62+](https://reactnative.dev/docs/debugging#react-developer-tools).
+2. Run app in a simulator (not Expo client!).
+3. Start dev tools by running `react-devtools` in your terminal.
+4. Trigger "shake" gesture in simulator.
+For iOS, that's done by pressing `Cmd + Control + Z` or `Device > Shake`.
+Click "Reload" and it should be connected!
+5. You might have to reshake and click "Show Element Inspector" to actually inspect elements.

 **View UI Library Via Storybook:**

 You can look directly at the isolated components used to make this app using Storybook in-app!

 INSTRUCTIONS IN_DEV

+## Nice To Haves

+1. Define a theme for easier styling consistency